 Public interest in sustainability can make or break a brand these days, so it is no surprise that corporate enterprises are positioning their products, services and values to reflect this global shift in attitude.

-However, in this drive to showcase a company’s environmental, social and governance (ESG) credentials, some organisations are being accused of taking things too far and misleading the consumer or “greenwashing”.
+However, in this drive to showcase a company’s environmental, social and governance (ESG) credentials, some organizations are being accused of taking things too far and misleading the consumer or “greenwashing”.
 In some instances, this can result in bad PR and a hit to the company brand, in others in can lead to steep fines as well.

-What considerations would a company, and in particular its legal department, want to take, when formulating sustainability claims and what efforts are being made by the European Commission (EC) to standardise corporates’ claims, alongside guidance from other global regulators?
+What considerations would a company, and in particular its legal department, want to take, when formulating sustainability claims and what efforts are being made by the European Commission (EC) to standardize corporates’ claims, alongside guidance from other global regulators?

 It’s important that companies, and particularly their boards, take greenwashing seriously because the consequences, if they fall foul of government or public opinion, can be dire.

 Any company looking to formulate and promote sustainability goals should have a clear strategy that sets out what they want to achieve and how this will be reliably measured.
 This needs to be communicated and understood across all relevant business units.

 It’s also important to make sure the sustainability strategy resonates with the overarching corporate strategy.
 For example, a multinational clothing retailer would look more credible recycling materials to provide free school uniforms in developing countries than it would launching an initiative to save the polar bears (despite both being worthy causes).

 Regulators around the world are seemingly tightening their guidance and regulations related to corporate sustainability claims.
 By having all companies substantiating green claims via more uniform methods, the hope is that green claims will become more reliable, comparable and verifiable.